enoch85/bazarr/dev-setup/README.md

 ```bash
 ./test-setup.sh
 ```
-This will create the necessary directories and a minimal config file with authentication disabled for development.
+This will create the necessary directories and a minimal config file with default credentials for development.

 ### 3. Start development environment
 ```bash